A mutual exchange is where two or more tenants have agreed to swap houses.

 - place an advert in a local shop or in the shops in the area they want to move to

 - speak to their housing officer to see if they know of anyone who would suit your criteria

-Once a tenant has found someone to swap with, they both need to fill in a mutual exchange application form and return it to their neighbourhood housing office.
+Once a tenant has found someone to swap with, they both need to fill in a mutual exchange application form (PDF 91Kb) and return it to their neighbourhood housing office.

 A housing officer will visit the tenant's home to check that it is in a satisfactory condition.
 They will check the tenant has a clear rent account and a satisfactory tenancy report.
 The same information will be requested from the other tenant.

 If the exchange is approved, both tenants will receive official permission to swap homes on a specific date and will need to sign a new tenancy agreement for their new houses.

 Generally, the process should not take longer than one month.

 An application could be refused under the following circumstances, if either tenant: